herbertscruz/bolttech-tasks-api/README.md

 ## Deploy

+- You may want to change the default settings for your application locally or in some environment.
+All environment variables are available in a `.env.example` file that can be renamed as possible in the [dotenv library](https://www.npmjs.com/package/dotenv).

 ## Others

 - You might want to use Swagger to do API tests.
 To get a user token, run the command below in the terminal.